 Pediatric Advanced Life Support (PALS) Instructor Course

-Course Description: Becoming a Pediatric Advanced Life Support (PALS) instructor is a profound way to leave a lifesaving legacy and become a difference-maker.
+Course Description: Becoming a Pediatric Advanced Life Support (PALS) instructor Course by Heart and Stroke Foundation of Canada is a profound way to leave a lifesaving legacy and become a difference-maker.
 Combine your expertise, knowledge, and passion for educating others with the excellence of Heart & Stroke courses and materials and you will make an impact now and for years to come.
 Pediatric Advanced Life Support (PALS) instructors are crucial in ensuring healthcare professional are equipped with the knowledge, skills, and ability to apply the PALS concepts of the Chain of Survival to lifesaving situations.
 Your students will include multi-disciplinary healthcare and emergency providers from various pre- and in-hospital settings.
 As a PALS instructor, you can offer blended and classroom PALS course formats, as well as Heartsaver courses, giving you even more flexibility.

 Intended Audience: Do you have a passion for teaching?
 Are you committed to saving lives?
 If you are motivated to teach, you have a track record of delivering engaging learning, you are committed to excellence so that students learn the skills and get them right, you are organized and detailed so that students get the information they need when they need it, you are perfect candidate for this course!
 Some Canadians become instructors because they want to lead their colleagues in more effective skills training and positive patient outcomes.
 Others want to make a difference in their community so that more people feel confident and able to respond when they see an emergency.
 When you become an instructor, you become more than an educator.
 You join a community of difference-makers, create more awareness among Canadians.
 Teaching someone today can change so many people’s lives in the future!